snowdon-dev/node-llm-test/README.md

 test will differ significantly in its wording and structure, making memorization ineffective.

-Importantly, while each test is deterministic given a fixed wordlist, seed, and code version—meaning the same inputs will always produce the same encoded and decoded sentences—this determinism can break if the code version changes or the underlying wordlist is updated.
+Importantly, while each test is deterministic given a fixed wordlist, seed, level, and code version—meaning the same inputs will always produce the same encoded and decoded sentences—this determinism can break if the code version changes or the underlying wordlist is updated.
 To preserve reproducibility, I can provide options for using a static wordlist and locking the process to a specific code tag.
 Let me know if you'd like support for that.

 ## Why was this created